 Also of interest is that Coral Springs has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Coral Springs are very well educated compared to the average community in the nation: 35.54% of adults in Coral Springs have a bachelor's degree or even advanced degree.
+The education level of Coral Springs citizens is very high relative to the national average among all cities (21.84%): 39.08% of adults in Coral Springs have a bachelor's degree or even advanced degree.

 Coral Springs is an extremely ethnically-diverse city.
 The people who call Coral Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coral Springs residents report their race to be White, followed by Black or African-American.
 Coral Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.96% of the city’s residents.
-Important ancestries of people in Coral Springs include Irish, German, Haitian, and Jamaican.
+People of Hispanic or Latino origin account for 28.21% of the city’s residents.
+Important ancestries of people in Coral Springs include Italian, German, Irish, Jamaican, and Haitian.

 The most common language spoken in Coral Springs is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.